14 Wise Tips for Learning French by Doing as the Romans Do

-Today, we are all going to become students of a 1st CE Roman professor, Quintilian and apply the cornerstones of his learning techniques to daily French study habits.
+Today you are going to become the student of a 1st CE Roman professor, Marcus Fabius Quintilianus, and apply his learning techniques to our daily French study habits.

 Reading is simply indispensable while learning French (especially if you follow the tradition of our Roman friends and do it out loud!).
 Here are a few tips for where to get started: